wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.18 =
+Update for some bug fixes

 = 0.0.17 =
 Update for some bug fixes and extra translation options